Copernican heliocentrism: Early criticisms

 From publication until about 1700, few astronomers were convinced by the Copernican system, though the work was relatively widely circulated (around 500 copies of the first and second editions have survived, which is a large number by the scientific standards of the time).
-Few of Copernicus' contemporaries were ready to concede that the Earth actually moved.
+Few of Copernicus's contemporaries were ready to concede that the Earth actually moved.
 Even forty-five years after the publication of De Revolutionibus, the astronomer Tycho Brahe went so far as to construct a cosmology precisely equivalent to that of Copernicus, but with the Earth held fixed in the center of the celestial sphere instead of the Sun.
 It was another generation before a community of practicing astronomers appeared who accepted heliocentric cosmology.

 For his contemporaries, the ideas presented by Copernicus were not markedly easier to use than the geocentric theory and did not produce more accurate predictions of planetary positions.
 Copernicus was aware of this and could not present any observational "proof", relying instead on arguments about what would be a more complete and elegant system.
 The Copernican model appeared to be contrary to common sense and to contradict the Bible.

 Tycho Brahe's arguments against Copernicus are illustrative of the physical, theological, and even astronomical grounds on which heliocentric cosmology was rejected.
 Tycho, arguably the most accomplished astronomer of his time, appreciated the elegance of the Copernican system, but objected to the idea of a moving Earth on the basis of physics, astronomy, and religion.
 The Aristotelian physics of the time (modern Newtonian physics was still a century away) offered no physical explanation for the motion of a massive body like Earth, but could easily explain the motion of heavenly bodies by postulating that they were made of a different sort of substance called aether that moved naturally.
-So Tycho said that the Copernican system “... expertly and completely circumvents all that is superfluous or discordant in the system of Ptolemy.
+So Tycho said that the Copernican system "... expertly and completely circumvents all that is superfluous or discordant in the system of Ptolemy.
 On no point does it offend the principle of mathematics.
-Yet it ascribes to the Earth, that hulking, lazy body, unfit for motion, a motion as quick as that of the aethereal torches, and a triple motion at that.”
+Yet it ascribes to the Earth, that hulking, lazy body, unfit for motion, a motion as quick as that of the aethereal torches, and a triple motion at that."
 Thus many astronomers accepted some aspects of Copernicus's theory at the expense of others.